 Or if you're invited to a pot-luck style meal, try any of these side dishes or desserts!
 Asparagus with Balsamic Butter Sauce, Catalan-Style Tomato Bread, Burnt Carrots with Herbs and Crispy Garlic, Carrot Cake Muffins, Paleo Kale and Chives Egg Muffins, or Kiwi Tart.

 Easter isn't complete without some egg dying.
 If you're not too keen on synthetic chemicals in your kitchen, don't worry!
 Use organic beets, onions, cabbage, or turmeric to color your eggs.
 Click here for easy step-by-step instructions.

 April 22 marks the anniversary of the birth of the modern environmental movement.
-As citizens of the world, do a little extra for the Earth.
-Use a reusable grocery bag, use a compostable produce bag, take public transportation/bike instead of your personal car, compost, plant something!
+As citizens of the world, it's important for us all to be good stewards of our planetary home.
+Earth Day serves as a reminder to rededicate ourselves to doing more for the Earth.
+Use a reusable grocery bag, use a compostable produce bag, take public transportation/bike instead of your personal car, compost, eat seasonal produce, plant something!

 Here are some recipes to celebrate the Earth and all of its bounty!

-Try these other recipes: Garden Fresh Tomato Soup (pic above).
-Carrot-Parsnip Soup with Sunchoke Chips, Sprouted Legumes Salad, Ratatouille Flatbread (pic below), Banana Pear Ice Cream, or Apple Dumplings.
+Try these recipes: Lentil Soup with Carrots, Turnips and Kale (pic above).
+Carrot-Parsnip Soup with Sunchoke Chips, Sprouted Legumes Salad, Sausage Risotto with Dandelion Greens and Roasted Parsnips (pic below), Banana Pear Ice Cream, or Apple Dumplings.